 Help us to continue a lived-in legacy by becoming a Restoration Partner today.

 Rough Point Museum was the Newport home of heiress, collector, and philanthropist Doris Duke (1912-1993).
-Experience Doris Duke’s life and legacy through the arrangements of the rooms, the fine and decorative arts and fashion collections, and a historic landscape with panoramic views of the Atlantic Ocean.
+Experience Doris Duke’s life and legacy through the house, the fine and decorative arts and fashion collections, and a historic landscape with panoramic views of the Atlantic Ocean.

 We look forward to welcoming you safely onsite for a self-guided experience at Rough Point.